1995parham-learning/c101/README.md

 ## Introduction to Makefile

-Makefile is a good thing ! have this for have fun:
+This is a Makefile example that I used for making these examples:

 ```make
 all: calc_lcm_gcd